Adaptive Algorithms for Robust Phase Retrieval: Introduction

-\begin{itemize}[leftmargin=*] \item Our algorithms enjoy the best theoretical convergence rates.
+We propose \adasub{} and \adaipl{} with adaptive step sizes chosen based on the quantiles of absolute residuals.
+To the best of our knowledge, we are the first to use quantile-based adaptive step sizes for robust phase retrieval to design practical methods that do not require intensive hyper-parameter tuning; moreover, unlike \cite{davis2018subgradient}, the convergence guarantees of our methods do not need the algorithm parameters to satisfy some conditions involving unknown problem constants.
+The proposed algorithms enjoy the following advantages over existing algorithms. \begin{itemize}[leftmargin=*] \item Our algorithms enjoy the best theoretical convergence rates.
 For finding an $\epsilon$-optimal solution, we define the total complexity of subgradient-type algorithms as the number of iterations and the total complexity for proximal-linear-type algorithms as the total iterations used for inexactly solving all the subproblems \eqref{PL}.
-Under the ideal situation in terms of hyper-parameters that will be explained in Section \ref{sec:conv_adaipl}, Table \ref{tab:perfect_situation_modified} summarizes the total complexity of all candidate algorithms for finding an $\epsilon$-optimal solution where $\epsilon$ is sufficiently small.
-Here, $\kappa_0\geq 1$ is the condition number of RPR that will be explained in Section \ref{sec:data-gen}, $C_S = \sqrt{m}\max_{i\in [m]} \|a_i\|_2/\|A\|_2$ is a constant factor related to the complexity of solving \eqref{PL}, and we treat $\rho_l,\rho_h$ in \lac{} and \hac{} in \eqref{eq:low-high-practical} as numerical constants. \adasub{} enjoys a {local} linear rate comparable to other subgradient algorithms, and \adaipl{} enjoys a better {local} linear rate in terms of the condition number. \item Our algorithms enjoy a linear rate even under imperfect choices of hyper-parameters: \adaipl{} shows local linear convergence for any $G>0$, and \adasub{} enjoys {local} linear convergence when $G$ is sufficiently small.
-In contrast, \psub \cite{davis2020nonsmooth} relies on the value of $F(x_\star)$, and \gsub \cite{davis2018subgradient} only converges under their specific choice of parameters depending on unknown constants for \eqref{duchi_l1_ori}. {The difficulty of tuning hyper-parameters is summarized in Table \ref{tab:perfect_situation_modified}.} \item We conduct numerical tests comparing \adasub{} and \adaipl{} {against the other state-of-the-art methods for solving the RPR problem.
+Under the ideal situation in terms of hyperparameters that will be explained in Section \ref{sec:conv_adaipl}, Table \ref{tab:perfect_situation_modified} summarizes the total complexity of all candidate algorithms for finding an $\epsilon$-optimal solution where $\epsilon$ is sufficiently small.
+Here, $\kappa_0\geq 1$ is the condition number of RPR that will be explained in Section \ref{sec:data-gen}, $C_S = \sqrt{m}\max_{i\in [m]} \|a_i\|_2/\|A\|_2$ is a constant factor related to the complexity of solving \eqref{PL}, and we treat $\rho_l,\rho_h$ in \lac{} and \hac{} in \eqref{eq:low-high-practical} as numerical constants. \adasub{} enjoys a {local} linear rate comparable to other subgradient algorithms, and \adaipl{} enjoys a better {local} linear rate in terms of the condition number. \item Our algorithms enjoy a linear rate even under imperfect choices of hyper-parameters: \adaipl{} shows local linear convergence for any $G>0$, and \adasub{} enjoys local linear convergence when $G$ is sufficiently small.
+In contrast, \psub \cite{davis2020nonsmooth} relies on the value of $F(x_\star)$, and \gsub \cite{davis2018subgradient} only converges under their specific choice of parameters that depend on unknown constants for \eqref{duchi_l1_ori}.
+The difficulty of tuning hyperparameters is summarized in Table \ref{tab:perfect_situation_modified}. \item We conduct numerical tests comparing \adasub{} and \adaipl{} {against the other state-of-the-art methods for solving the RPR problem.
 Empirical results show that both \adasub{} and \adaipl{} are robust to parameter selection and perform better than the others.} \end{itemize}